 The odds you’re going to need to reproduce your local grocery store receipt is pretty much slim to none, but most homemakers tend to have a pile of crumpled up recipes tucked away in their handbags or piled under a sea of mail and other assorted paper clutter wherever you pile your paper.

-In today’s times, most homemakers no longer use clunky metal file cabinets to store their receipts for paid bills, taxes, paycheck stubs, as most items are now produced digitally.
+In today’s times, most homemakers no longer use clunky metal file cabinets to store their receipts for paid bills, taxes, and paycheck stubs, as most items are now produced digitally.

 Although we live in a digital world, why do we retain so much paper clutter?
 Have you ever asked yourself, why you signed up to get text alerts and emails from your local power company when you’re still getting a paper bill?